Shibzel/Shibbot/README.md

 **What's that ?**

 There is some wierd commands, like `piss` or `twitter`, we have absolutely no ideas why they exists neither what they do.
-Maybe you should try them out.
+Maybe you should try them out or not...

 ### Tools